krud-soft/words/docs/Words/05-states.md

 )
 ```

-The side effect executes before the context is returned — it has priority over the state's return.
-Only once the side effect has completed does the module transition. `system.dropContext` clears the stored context.
-This is not the only mechanism through which a context crosses module boundaries — a component exposed through a module's interface can also give access to contexts.
+The side effect must complete before the context is returned.
+Only after the side effect succeeds does the module transition. `system.dropContext` clears the stored context.
+Modules may also exchange typed values through explicit APIs, handlers, and callbacks, but shared named context storage is handled through `system`.

 ## `uses`